 Stress and fatigue can make tics worse, but tics are often most prominent when the body is relaxed, as while watching TV.
 Tics may lessen when patients are engaged in tasks (eg, school or work activities).
 Tics rarely interfere with motor coordination.
 Mild tics rarely cause problems, but severe tics, particularly coprolalia (which is rare), are physically and/or socially disabling.

 Sometimes tics are explosive in onset, appearing and becoming constant within a day.
-Sometimes children with explosive-onset tics and/or related obsessive compulsiveness have a streptococcal infection—a phenomenon sometimes called pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections (PANDAS).
+Sometimes children with explosive-onset tics and/or related obsessive compulsiveness have a streptococcal infection—a phenomenon sometimes called pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections (PANDAS Delayed complications of streptococcal infection ).
 Many investigators do not believe that PANDAS is distinct from the spectrum of tic disorders.

 Types of Tics